The Greater Manchester Databank

 We're currently pulling together a list of databanks in Greater Manchester.
 For now:

-- Residents in Bolton, Manchester, Oldham, Rochdale, Salford, Stockport, Trafford and Wigan can visit any local library and ask about the Greater Manchester Databank.
+- If you'd rather not use the databank map, residents in Bolton, Manchester, Oldham, Rochdale, Salford, Stockport, Trafford and Wigan can visit any local library and ask about the Greater Manchester Databank.

 Greater Manchester community organisations are invited to apply to access the databank, allowing them to give data to people in their communities who need it.
 It brings free mobile internet data connectivity to people who can’t afford it and who are often also experiencing multiple inequalities in today’s society.